Aaron Doran: 2015–16 season and 2016–17 season

 At the start of the 2015–16 season, Doran made his European football debut, playing in both legs against FC Astra Giurgiu in the UEFA Europa League second qualifying round, losing 1–0 on aggregate and Inverness Caledonian Thistle was eliminated in the tournament.
-Both of the matches would turned out to be his only appearances in the 2015–16 season.
+Both of the matches would turn out to be his only appearances in the 2015–16 season.
 However, he suffered a knee injury and after having a surgery, the injury kept him out for the rest of the 2015–16 season.
-It came after when Doran suffered a knee injury during the club’s friendly match against Forres Mechanics.
+It came after when Doran suffered a knee injury during the club's friendly match against Forres Mechanics.
 Despite this, manager Hughes was keen on keeping Doran by offering a new contract.
 On 17 May 2016, he signed a two–year contract with Inverness Caledonian Thistle.

 Ahead of the 2016–17 season, manager Richie Foran said Doran was making progress towards his recovery from his knee injury.
 On 9 August 2016, he made his first appearance in over a year, coming on as a 74th-minute substitute, in a 1–0 loss against Alloa Athletic in the last 16 of the Scottish League Cup.
-After the match, Doran said he’s determined to come back stronger.
+After the match, Doran said he's determined to come back stronger.
 Following his return from injury, Doran alternated between the starting line–up and substitute bench.
 On 29 October 2016, he scored his first goal in over a year, in a 3–3 draw against Hearts.
 After missing one match due to a knock, Doran made his return to the starting line–up, in a 3–1 loss against Aberdeen on 19 November 2016.
-Upon returning from injury, he reflected, saying: "I’m a bit older now and I don’t go out as much.
+Upon returning from injury, he reflected, saying: "I'm a bit older now and I don't go out as much.
 I was out for the whole season last year so I take pride in my work now.
 I go to training and try to learn things, whereas, a few years ago, I was just going through the motions.
 Now I look at what I can improve – I want more goals and I want to help the team move up."

 After missing two matches in January, he made his return, coming on as a 63rd-minute substitute, in a 1–1 draw against Hearts on 18 February 2017.
 However, Doran, once again, suffered a knee injury that kept him out for the rest of the season.
 At the end of the 2016–17 season, he made nineteen appearances and scoring once in all competitions.